Th4ntis/th4ntis.github.io/index.md

 layout: page
 title: whoami_
 ---
-I’m a Cyber Security enthusiast.
+A Cyber Security professional.
 I enjoy the world of Cyber Security as a career and a hobby.
-I’m a professional penetration tester who specializes in wireless testing, my background also includes network penetration testing, cloud penetration testing, and SOC work.
+I am a professional penetration tester who specializes in wireless testing, that also includes network penetration testing, cloud penetration testing, with a background in SOC work, Network Admin, and ISP Helpdesk.
 I have my PNPT, CRTP, Security+, and other minor certs like Splunk Fundamental 1 and 2, and other.
-I enjoy tinkering with electronics and sharing my knowledge to others via my blog and gitbook of CyberSec notes.
+I enjoys tinkering with electronics and sharing my knowledge to others via my blog and gitbook of CyberSec notes.
 ![Banner](https://github.com/Th4ntis/th4ntis.github.io/raw/main/assets/TWITTER%20BANNER.jpg)